The hyper-scaled NLP bound for maximum-entropy remote sampling: Numerical experiments

-We first analyze the effect of augmented scaling.
-For $\mathcal{C}(63)$ and $\mathcal{C}(90)$, NLP-Id$^+$ coincides with $\NLPId$.
-In contrast, for $\mathcal{C}(124)$, we see a noticeable improvement using augmented scaling for $t \geq 40$; this is expected: Corollary \ref{cor:CNT_full_row_rank} establishes that the condition $\rank(C[N,T]) = n$ is necessary for the complementary augmented NLP bound to strictly dominate the complementary NLP bound, and this condition is satisfied only for $\mathcal{C}(124)$.
-We then analyze the impact of diagonal scaling and observe a significant reduction in gaps.
-For $\mathcal{C}(63)$ and $\mathcal{C}(90)$ most gaps are reduced to values close to zero.
-For the most challenging instance, $\mathcal{C}(124)$, diagonal scaling yields a gap reduction of approximately $32\%$ for $t = 84$ relative to \ref{nlp_bound}.
+In Figure \ref{fig:compare_nlp_improvement_procedures_full_rank_comp_bounds_C63_90_124}, we illustrate the impact of each scaling procedure when applied to the complementary NLP bound.
+We focus on the $\IdentityNLP$ strategy, as it provided the best results in Figure \ref{fig:compare_nlp_procedures_full_rank_comp_bounds_C63_90_124}.
+We first analyze the effect of the scaling-parameter $\psi$.
+For $\mathbf{C}(63)$ and $\mathbf{C}(90)$, Identity$^\psi$ coincides with Identity.
+In contrast, for $\mathbf{C}(124)$, we see a noticeable improvement using $\psi=\psi^*$ for $t \geq 40$; this is expected: Corollary \ref{cor:CNT_full_row_rank} establishes that the condition $\rank(C[N,T]) = n$ is necessary for the \NLPcompMERSP\ bound to strictly dominate the complementary NLP bound, and this condition is satisfied only for $\mathbf{C}(124)$.
+We then analyze the impact of g-scaling and observe a significant reductions in the gaps.
+For $\mathbf{C}(63)$ and $\mathbf{C}(90)$, most gaps are reduced to values close to zero.
+Even for the most challenging instance, $\mathbf{C}(124)$, g-scaling provides a significant improvement: for $t=84$, the gap of $\IdentityNLP_{\Phi}$\ is approximately $32\%$ smaller than that of $\IdentityNLP$.
+It is also interesting to note that both $\Phi$ and $\psi$ contribute to the enhancement of the bound, and neither alone dominates the other, as illustrated by the results for $\mathbf{C}(124)$.

-Interestingly, for the same $n$ and $s$, the gaps obtained can vary substantially across different instances.
-The gaps for $\mathcal{C}(63)$ and $\mathcal{C}(90)$ are relatively small, suggesting that they should be comparatively easy to solve using B\&B. In contrast, $\mathcal{C}(124)$ has significantly larger gaps.
-We see that \ref{MERSP} becomes significantly more challenging for the complementary augmented NLP bound as the values of $\lambda_1(B_T^{-1} - \psi B^{-1})$ increase.
-Larger values of this maximum eigenvalue are associated with larger gaps; see Figure~\ref{fig:difficult-prob-nlp-eigmax}.